 This requirement is seen as a way to help Sweden maintain its national identity, with the Church of Sweden playing an essential role in Sweden’s cultural and spiritual heritage.
 Additionally, belonging to the same denomination ensures that members of Sweden’s royal family can maintain their commitment to Sweden’s Christian traditions.

 Many Swedish cultures and heritage traditions are tied to the Church of Sweden.
-An example would be the Swedish Celebration of St Lucia on December 13th; most of the St. Lucia celebrations in Sweden occur within the Church of Sweden.
+An example would be the Swedish Celebration of St. Lucia on December 13th; most St. Lucia celebrations in Sweden occur within the Church of Sweden.

 Even though many Swedes do not attend church, there may be traditional days or holidays where they will attend Church, such as the St Lucia celebrations on December 13th.